DerGuru/The-Resonant/New Chapters/Part3/P3-02_Terms_and_Conditions.md

 *So do I.*

 They reached the warehouse as full dark fell.
-Inside, Elyra had prepared tea—actual tea, not the cheap stuff—and they sat around the makeshift table, holding warm cups, feeling the weight of what they'd done.
+Inside, Elyra had prepared tea - actual tea, not the cheap stuff - and they sat around the makeshift table, holding warm cups, feeling the weight of what they'd done.

 "First check-in is in seven days," Jason said.
 "At Meridian Coffee.
 Wednesday, 10 AM.
 Thirty minutes.
 Status update only."